lukehler/lukehler.github.io/README.md

 Additionaly, build scripts in `/build/grunt/` are used by `Gruntfile.js` to configure all those tasks.
 Most notably, `/build/grunt/grunt-template.js` will likely need updates per project to identify the variable names for the various templates.

 You can serve up the site compiled by grunt using Express.
 Running either `node main` or `npm start` will run an express server on port 3000 (by default, using an environmental value for potential Hotel use).
 The express server serves up files from `/dest/` using `express.static()`.

+The subtree syntax and prefix is a little tedious and error-prone to type out every time, so you can `npm run deploy` to `git subtree push --prefix dest origin master`.